python/cpython/Doc/library/datetime.rst

-corresponding format string. ``datetime.strptime(date_string, format)`` is equivalent to ``datetime(*(time.strptime(date_string, format)[0:6]))``, except when the format includes sub-second components or timezone offset information, which are supported in ``datetime.strptime`` but are discarded by ``time.strptime``.
+corresponding format string. ``datetime.strptime(date_string, format)`` is equivalent to ``datetime(*(time.strptime(date_string, format)[0:6]))``, except when the format includes sub-second components or timezone offset information, which are supported in ``datetime.strptime`` but are discarded by :meth:`time.strptime`.

-The :meth:`date.strptime` class method creates a :class:`date` object from a string representing a date and a corresponding format string. :exc:`ValueError` raised if the format codes for hours, minutes, seconds, and microseconds are used.
+The :meth:`date.strptime` class method creates a :class:`date` object from a string representing a date and a corresponding format string. :exc:`ValueError` is raised if the format codes for hours, minutes, seconds, or microseconds are used.

 The :meth:`.time.strptime` class method creates a :class:`.time` object from a string representing a time and a corresponding format string. :exc:`ValueError`